computational-python/slides/_sources/git/talk.md

 * Why we choose use git

+* Know about the basic components
+    - work directory
+    - staging area
+    - local repository
+    - remote repository

 * Know the basic elements of git workflow
     - How to save history
     - How to undo mistakes
-    - Know about the basic components
-        + work directory
-        + staging area
-        + local repository
-        + remote repository
+    - How to collabrate

 ---